-Even today, the scope of services NPs are allowed to provide varies from state to state.
-However, as the demand for healthcare services increases, the number of states that allow NPs a full scope of practice is increasing, as is the number of NPs nationwide — at present, about 248,000 according to the American Association of Nurse Practitioners.
+The scope of services nurse practitioners can provide still varies from state to state.
+However, as the demand for healthcare services increases, the number of states that allow nurse practitioners a full scope of practice is increasing.
+The number of nurse practitioners nationwide is growing quickly; at present, there are more than 325,000, according to the American Association of Nurse Practitioners.

 For non-nursing bachelor’s degree-holders, the first step toward becoming a nurse practitioner is to get a master’s degree in nursing.
-Of course, you could go the traditional route of getting your Bachelor of Science in Nursing (BSN) degree and then an MSN degree, but why do that when there’s an easier way?
+You could first earn your Bachelor of Science in Nursing (BSN) degree and then an MSN degree, but there is a more direct route available.

-Enter Marquette University’s Direct Entry MSN program in Pleasant Prairie, Wisconsin.
-Located at Marquette’s satellite learning site midway between Milwaukee and Chicago, our accredited program lets you leverage your previous, non-nursing bachelor’s degree to earn an MSN in as few as 18 months.
+Enter Marquette University’s Direct Entry MSN program.
+Offered at Pleasant Prairie and Milwaukee, Wisconsin, our accredited program lets you leverage your previous, non-nursing bachelor’s degree to earn an MSN in 19-21 months.

 Because you already have a bachelor’s degree, you likely have many of the non-nursing liberal arts credits required for a nursing degree.
-Sure, you may need to take a few additional courses to fulfill the prerequisite requirements — typically students with Bachelor of Arts degrees need to take a few science courses, such as anatomy — but, once in the program, you will focus exclusively on nursing theory coursework.
-This singular focus on nursing is what allows us to provide a comprehensive masters’-level nursing education in just 18–21 months.
+You may need to take a few additional courses to fulfill the prerequisite requirements.
+Typically students with Bachelor of Arts degrees need to take a few science courses, such as anatomy.
+Then once in the program, you will focus exclusively on nursing theory coursework.
+This singular focus on nursing is what allows us to provide a comprehensive masters’-level nursing education in under two years.

 During this time, you’ll: